Thursday, 10 March 2022

-Hematologist's Monologue: TO CLOT, OR NOT TO CLOT
+Hematologist's monologue: TO CLOT, OR NOT TO CLOT

 SATIRE COMPOSED: Giorgio Coniglio (registered pseudonym) and Dr. GH, July 2019.
 Thoughts about blood-clotting disorders and their treatment have been incited by current health issues affecting family and friends.